Chapter 2.08

 2.08.070 Relationship of council, city employees and manager.

-F. Notwithstanding the provisions of this chapter hereinbefore enumerated, the city manager shall not be removed from office during or within a period of ninety days next succeeding any general municipal election held in the city at which election a member of the city council is elected; the purpose of this provision is to allow any newly elected member of the city council, or a reorganized city council, to observe the actions and ability of the city manager in the performance of the powers and duties of the office.
-After the expiration of the ninety-day period aforementioned, the provisions of the preceding paragraphs as to the removal of the city manager shall apply and be effective.
-(Ord.
-351 § 1 (part), 1980)
+A. The city manager shall not be removed from office during or within a period of ninety days following any general municipal election at which a member of the city council is elected.
+The purpose of this provision is to allow any newly elected member of the city council, or a reorganized city council, to observe the actions and ability of the city manager in the performance of the powers and duties of the office.
+The city manager may waive in writing this limitation on removal.